A Homebound Penn & Teller Make Magic for Us During Lockdown

 Despite all their appearances in Vegas or on Broadway or the millions watching on TV, Penn & Teller still cherish the early days, when about 100 people would come to see them at carnivals or fairs.

 “The goal was to do shows.
-The goal was not the venue,” Jillette said.
+The goal was not the venue,” Penn said.

 Teller agrees: “The scale doesn’t make much difference because it’s still that difficult thing of trying to fool essentially one other human mind.”